Noel071554/ExperienceX/README.md

-# ExperienceX

 # About ExperienceX
 ExperienceX is a plugin!
-Have 5 commands.
+Have 10 commands.

  # Requirements
 EssentialsX currently supports CraftBukkit, Spigot.
 Other server implementations may work, but we don't recommend them as they may cause compatibility issues.